-- On-Campus: Course meets at a designated Nashville State Campus on (update the days, times, and room numbers for the section) - Hybrid: Course uses a blended format of online instruction where most classes require oncampus meetings.
-These courses have a designated Nashville State Campus with listed days, times, and room numbers.

-Virtual: Course meets live via Zoom at a set date and time (synchronous).
+- On-Campus: Course meets at a designated Nashville State Campus on - Hybrid: Course uses a blended format of online instruction where most classes require oncampus meetings.
+These courses have a designated Nashville State Campus with listed days, times, and room numbers. - Online: Course is fully online (asynchronous) and has no scheduled on-campus meeting requirements. - Virtual: Course meets live via Zoom at a set date and time (synchronous).

-Required Textbook:
+Required Textbook(s) & Other Materials: